 Prospect Magazine writes about the problem with meritocracy.
 First Things thinks meritocracy is killing America.
 Feminist Philosophers comes out against meritocracy.
 The Guardian says “down with meritocracy”.
 Vox calls for an attack on the false god of meritocracy.
 There’s even an Against Meritocracy book.
-Given that meritocracy seems almost tautologically good (doesn’t it just mean positions going to those who deserve them?), there sure do seem to be a lot of people against it.
+Given that meritocracy sounds almost tautologically good (doesn’t it just mean positions going to people with merit?), there sure do seem to be a lot of people against it.

 Some of these people are just being pointlessly edgy.
 The third article seem to admit that a true meritocracy would be a good thing, but argues that we don’t have one right now.
 This hardly seems “against meritocracy”, any more than saying we don’t have full racial equality right now means you’re “against racial equality”, but whatever, I guess you’ve got to get clicks somehow.

 The other articles actually mean it.
 Their argument seems to be gesturing at the idea that elites send their kids to private schools, where they get all A+s and end up as president of the Junior Strivers Club.
 Then they go to Harvard and dazzle their professors with their sparkling wit and dapper suits.
 Then they get hired right out of college to high-paying management positions at Chase-Bear-Goldman-Sallie-Manhattan-Stearns-Sachs-Mae-FEDGOV.
 Then they eat truffle-flavored caviar all day and tell each other “Unlike past generations of elites, we are meritocrats who truly deserve our positions, on account of our merit”, as the poor gnash their teeth outside.